Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Saddle Pack

 A saddle pack is the mainstay of a bikepacking setup.
 It typically offers the largest capacity of any bag on the bike.
 The largest bags offer a capacity upwards of 20 litres.
-Most saddle packs use velcro straps fixed to the saddle rails and seatpost.
+Most saddle packs use velcro straps fixed to the saddle rails and seat post.
 A roll top keeps the elements at bay, while additional straps help eliminate unused space.
 Some bags also have external bungee cords for stashing a down jacket or similar.

 Most packs claim to be fully waterproof but using a dry bag inside will offer piece of mind if you’re expecting wet weather.
 Also look out for reflective detailing, as well as a light attachment on the rear of the bag.